 Global Teacher Grants offer alumni of teacher exchanges an opportunity to demonstrate teacher leadership, develop themselves professionally, and enhance their role as change agents in their schools and communities.
-Fulbright Teacher Exchange alum Izuddin Syarif of Morocco is committed to making a difference in the lives of at-risk youth through career and technical education, “This project is a collaboration between schools, industry, and the village government, which aims to provide entrepreneurial skills training for 60 students.
+Fulbright Teacher Exchange alum Izuddin Syarif of Indonesia is committed to making a difference in the lives of at-risk youth through career and technical education, “This project is a collaboration between schools, industry, and the village government, which aims to provide entrepreneurial skills training for 60 students.
 Upon graduation, they will be ready to work.”

 Recipients of Global Teacher Grants use the funding, in addition to resources, skills, and networks that they acquired during their exchange, to benefit their students, colleagues, administrators, and community.
 Inspired by her Fulbright experience at Indiana University of Pennsylvania in 2020, Shermy Motlhabane of Botswana will collaborate with school and community leaders to establish anti-bullying campaigns and promote safe learning environments, “The project directly connects to my [Teacher Exchange] where I experienced how the safety of learners was prioritized.
 During my placement at both rural schools and urban area schools, the importance of having safe schools was at the core.”